AudioEye (AEYE) Laps the Stock Market: Here's Why

-Analysts and investors alike will be keeping a close eye on the performance of AudioEye in its upcoming earnings disclosure.
-The company's upcoming EPS is projected at $0.18, signifying a 12.50% increase compared to the same quarter of the previous year.
-Alongside, our most recent consensus estimate is anticipating revenue of $10.25 million, indicating a 14.78% upward movement from the same quarter last year.
+Market participants will be closely following the financial results of AudioEye in its upcoming release.
+The company's earnings per share (EPS) are projected to be $0.18, reflecting a 12.5% increase from the same quarter last year.
+In the meantime, our current consensus estimate forecasts the revenue to be $10.25 million, indicating a 14.78% growth compared to the corresponding quarter of the prior year.

-AEYE's full-year Zacks Consensus Estimates are calling for earnings of $0.7 per share and revenue of $40.47 million.
-These results would represent year-over-year changes of +27.27% and +14.96%, respectively.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $0.7 per share and a revenue of $40.47 million, indicating changes of +27.27% and +14.96%, respectively, from the former year.

-Investors should also note any recent changes to analyst estimates for AudioEye.
+Investors should also take note of any recent adjustments to analyst estimates for AudioEye.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the past month, there's been no change in the Zacks Consensus EPS estimate.
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 AudioEye currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, AudioEye is holding a Forward P/E ratio of 19.8.
-This valuation marks a discount compared to its industry average Forward P/E of 30.19.
+With respect to valuation, AudioEye is currently being traded at a Forward P/E ratio of 20.59.
+This valuation marks a discount compared to its industry average Forward P/E of 29.68.

 The Internet - Software industry is part of the Computer and Technology sector.
-With its current Zacks Industry Rank of 59, this industry ranks in the top 24% of all industries, numbering over 250.
+This group has a Zacks Industry Rank of 85, putting it in the top 35% of all 250+ industries.

 Beyond Nvidia: AI's Second Wave Is Here